 The Transparency Awards

 The Transparency Awards recognize the quality and completeness of information that top U.S. companies make available to investors.
 Each year, the Awards criteria evolve and address more issues as the needs of the investor community grow.
-In 2020, company rankings were determined through review of annual proxy statements, annual reports on Form 10-K, investor relations websites, and, for the first time, codes of conduct.
-Each company’s documents were scored using 129 discrete criteria that flesh out what we have determined are the four pillars of transparency: accessibility, precision, comparability, and availability.
+In 2021, company rankings were determined through review of annual proxy statements, annual reports on Form 10-K, investor relations websites, and codes of conduct.
+Each company’s documents were scored using 136 discrete criteria that flesh out what we have determined are the four pillars of transparency: accessibility, precision, comparability, and availability.

 - The top S&P 250 companies, trading on either NYSE or Nasdaq, are ranked, with no need to enter and no fee.